LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 ### Web Tag

-If you are already using LiveEngage for chat, the original code snippet you implemented on your website will apply to web messaging as well - no additional action is needed.
+If you are already using LiveEngage for chat, the original code snippet you implemented on your website will apply to Web Messaging as well - no additional action is needed.

-If you’re adding web messaging for the first time, you’ll need to grab the web tag and ask a developer to incorporate it into every page of your website.
+If you’re adding Web Messaging for the first time, you’ll need to grab the web tag and ask a developer to incorporate it into every page of your website.
 For more information how to do this, [click here](getting-started-add-the-liveperson-tag-to-your-website.html).

 ### Engagement attributes

 Engagement attributes help brands to **collect more in-depth information about visitors**, such as products viewed, errors encountered and more.
 To collect visitor information from your web engagements, you first need to [configure your engagement attributes](data-reporting-engagement-attributes-setting-up-engagement-attributes.html).
 For more information on individual engagement attributes, you can refer to the [Developers Community](https://developers.liveperson.com/messaging-interactions-api-engagement-attributes.html).

-## 3. Review conversation history length (for unauthenticated messaging)
+## 3. Review Conversation History length (for unauthenticated messaging)

-When a consumer starts an unauthenticated web messaging conversation, a random token is generated, representing the identity of the consumer.
+When a consumer starts an unauthenticated Web Messaging conversation, a random token is generated, representing the identity of the consumer.
 As long as this token is valid, the thread of the conversation can continue.

 While the engagement window is open, the token is automatically refreshed.
 Once the engagement window is closed, either by ending the conversation or by closing the tab of the website (or the entire browser), the conversation becomes idle.